imballinst/imballinst.dev/src/pages/blog/why-i-dont-really-play-games-anymore/index.md

 - Casual games such as TypeRacer is always welcome

 ## Prospects in Esports

+Let's talk about prospects.
+For DotA 2 prize pool alone, [it is quite big](https://dota2.prizetrac.kr/) for a team game.
+In fact, The International 2019, as of July 2020, [is still the tournament with the highest prize pool](https://www.statista.com/statistics/517940/leading-esports-tournamets-worldwide-by-prize-pool/).
+Of course, there are also other games with big prize pools as well, such as Fortnite and League of Legends.

+However, most of these tournaments only come yearly.
+It is one shot to get the big prize.
+If you don't win, you don't get paid (unless your team pays you as a player).
+If you or your team have immense amount of talent and dedication, I think you should give it a shot.
+However, in esports, you also need to be lucky, just as how professional athletes in sports do.

+Sure, if we take a look at [some of the top football players' earnings](https://www.fourfourtwo.com/features/the-14-best-paid-footballers-in-the-world-2020), we will think that, _"Oh, it's going to be so nice to be a football player!"_.
+But, the road to become one of them is definitely not as easy as it looks.
+First, you will need to be dedicated.
+Then, you will need to "ramp up" in local football teams, then you hope to be noticed by leagues outside of your country.
+If you plan to become a Premier League player, you probably would need to play in less-competitive Europe leagues first.
+You need to be consistent, you need to be free from injuries, which sometimes, are career-defining for a lot of football players.

+Whether you are going for sports or esports, you will need to dedicate your life for it.
+Sometimes, it will require sacrifice.
+You can't get the best of all worlds when you are chasing or doing your dreams.

+In esports, other than winning tournaments, a player can also try to stream their gameplay.
+Streaming is another tricky topic.
+Not all famous players can gather crowd to watch their gameplay.
+It requires social skills and consistency [to stream on schedule].
+However, if you success in both aspects, you will have your own community who will subscribe or even donate to you for making their day.

+One thing for sure, I don't think esports at the moment is as stable as real sports especially during these pandemic times.
+A team recently [released all of their players](https://twitter.com/TeamGeekFam/status/1303649355736346624).
+Also, usually Valve held DotA 2 major on-site tournaments in a year.
+However, due to this COVID-19 situation, there are only online tournaments and their prize pool are not as big as official Valve DotA 2 major tournaments.

 - Prize pool is big https://dota2.prizetrac.kr/, but need consistency througout the season.
 One moment of lapse will cost your team the tournament.
 - Valve's official Dota 2 Major usually happens every 3 months.
 The prize pool for first place is 1M USD.
 Divide that with the team + org, each person probably gets $100k-$200k.